jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-8/chapter-3.md

 <!-- The Chinese author gives us, in this instance, the cause of the corruption of almost all monarchies. -->

-Monarchy is destroyed, when a prince=
+Monarchy is destroyed, when a prince:
 - thinks he shews a greater exertion of power in changing, than in conforming to , the order of things
 - deprives some of his subjects of their hered itary employments to bestow them arbitrarily upon others
 - is fo nder of being guided by fancy than judgement.